1BobC/myRandoms/README.md

 # myRandoms
-README.md created with repository myRandoms at gitHub Create index.html sandbox.js style.CSS in Terminal and push to github "Start coding for 6 random round and different numbers between 1 and 50 to be displayed on document See coding plan on README.md"
+README.md created with repository myRandoms at gitHub Create index.html sandbox.js style.CSS in Terminal and push to github "Plan shown on README.md to display random numbers on document"

 Coding plan:
 Add padding, surround and color to document title